Tips For A 1-Day Roatan Cruise Stop With Kids

 We were fairly assertive about tracking down the people leading our shore excursion and still only caught up with them in the parking lot.

 By the time everyone in our group found the bus and we got out of the congested lot we were nearly an hour behind schedule.
+Walking out of the dockyard and flagging down a taxi helps you to avoid some of this and get on your way faster.

 Sometimes the ships can extend the shore day by an hour to make up for these delays but ours couldn’t.
 Instead our beach time was cut short by about an hour.

 Moreover, we didn’t want to take the very last shuttle from the beach back to the ship because we assumed it would be the most crowded.
-We also thought it might be chaotic getting back on the ship.
+We also anticipated that it might be chaotic getting back on the ship.
 It was very busy, but not nearly as hectic as in the morning.

 The best thing about our stop in Roatán was that we discovered a fun little Caribbean island we knew nothing about.
 We will be back, and we’ll stay a while.